chrisfield/flickraw_objects/README.md

 A slim, customisable object-oriented Flickr api that uses flickraw to do all the communication.
 Use this gem as a simple way to use Flickraw but with an object-orientated "data model".
 Classes for Person, Photoset and Photos are included.
 I anticipate users of this Gem will map other data they need.
-Look at flickraw_objects.rb to see how objects are make Flickraw requests and define the attributes in the response.
+Look at flickraw_objects.rb to see how objects make Flickraw requests and define the attributes in the response.

 ## Installation